Purple-Services/app/README.md

 ## Testing

 ### Running the Test Scripts
-	1. Run selenium with: java -jar <selenium jar>
+	1. Run selenium with: `java -jar selenium-server-standalone-2.53.0.jar`
-	2. Navigate to the test folder test
+	2. In new terminal tab, navigate to the `test`
-	3. Download node.js
+	3. Download node.js, if necessary.
-	4. Run npm install to install required packages
+	4. Run `npm install` to install required packages
-	5. Run scripts with: wdio --suite all
+	5. Run scripts with: `node_modules/.bin/wdio --suite all`

 ### Compiling Test Scripts
 	1. Test scripts are located under src/test
-	2. Scripts compiled using coffeescript: coffee -o . -cwb src
+	2. Scripts compiled using coffeescript: `coffee -o . -cwb src`